 It was time to say goodbye to Rome.
 Fast and comfortable Trenitalia train took us to Florence.
 The journey took us almost 4 hours to reach the city of our dreams, but it was a pleasant one.
-Time to start exploring Florence Italy highlights!
+Time to start exploring Florence Italy highlights and places to visit!

 The first thing everyone arriving in Florence Italy see are the red roofs of the St. Maria del Fiore Cathedral with a high tower right next to it.
 The structure is so massive, it stands out and is visible from almost anywhere.
 We dragged our bags to the hotel (very nice family owned guesthouse Il Ghiro at affordable rate!) and soon made our way towards the best attractions this town has to offer.
-Here is our Florence things to do guide!
+Here is our Florence places to visit and things to do guide!

 How to get here?
 Take the bus 12 or 13 from train station (S.M.
 Novella).
 Ticket price – 1.20€.
 Tickets should be bought in tobacco kiosks and validated in the bus.
 The journey takes approx. 30 minutes.